yravinderkumar33/metabase/README.md

 3 - Most of fine grained permissions (global and table level) are available in enterprise version but not in open source

 4 - Trino is not available in Metabase as default database while its there with superset to query from HMS.
+But it has support for Presto in open source version to query from lakehouse

 5 - SSO is not available.
 Available with enterprise version.
 Open source version supports only Google and LDAP(Basic Auth)